Carlisle railway station: Construction and early operations

 Close to the English border with Scotland, Carlisle became an important railway interchange in the first half of the 19th century.
 In 1836, Carlisle's first station opened at London Road for the Newcastle and Carlisle Railway; seven years later, Crown Street opened for the Maryport & Carlisle Railway.
 In the mid-1840s, work commenced on Carlisle Citadel on the south side of Court Square.
 Citadel station was built for the Lancaster & Carlisle Railway and the Caledonian Railways.

 Carlisle station was designed by the architect William Tite.
 His design incorporated Tudor and Gothic styles.
 Built at a cost of £53,000, the station was constructed between 1846 and 1848.
 On 10 September 1847, it was officially opened to rail traffic, even though construction was incomplete and only one long through platform with a bay at each end had been finished.

 The main station buildings have a multi-bay sandstone facade of two storeys, capped by rows of slate roofs at differing levels.
 The entrance portico is supported by five pointed arches with buttresses between.
 Roundels are placed over three arches; the central roundel bears the royal arms of Queen Victoria, flanked by those of the Lancaster & Carlisle and the Caledonian Railways but the outer plaques, intended for the Maryport & Carlisle and the Newcastle and Carlisle who did not contribute towards the cost of the station's construction, are blank.

-As a consequence of the station accommodating the complex timetables operated by two, and eventually seven operating companies, a joint management committee was established.
-On 10 May 1857, the Carlisle Citadel Station Agreement was drawn up and established under the Carlisle Citadel Station Act of 22 July 1861.
-The committee had eight directors, four each from the boards of the Caledonian and the London and North Western Railway (L&NWR) which had absorbed the Lancaster & Carlisle in 1859.
+As a consequence of the station accommodating the complex timetables operated by two (and eventually seven) operating companies, a joint management committee was established.
+On 10 May 1857, the Carlisle Citadel Station Agreement was drawn up and established under the Carlisle Citadel Station Act 1861 (24 & 25 Vict. c. clxvi) of 22 July 1861.
+The committee had eight directors: four each from the boards of the Caledonian and the London and North Western Railway (L&NWR), which had absorbed the Lancaster & Carlisle in 1859.

-To improve freight services the Carlisle Goods Traffic Committee was formed after the Carlisle Citadel Station Act of 1873.
+To improve freight services the Carlisle Goods Traffic Committee was formed after the Carlisle Citadel Station Act 1873 (36 & 37 Vict. c. clxxxvii).
 The London & North Western, Midland, Caledonian and Glasgow & South Western each had two directors on the committee.
 To minimise the danger to passengers, a goods avoidance line was constructed to divert freight trains around the station.